Pretz333/2021_Vehicle_Maintenance_Tracker/README.md

 5. From there, you will see a list of applications that have permission to install 3rd party apps not from the Play Store.
 Depending on if you downloaded the APK file directly from Chrome, or another app, tap on the app in the list.
 6. Toggle the “Allow from this source” switch.

-## Installation
 Once you have completed the steps above, browse to the folder where the APK resides in.
 Tap it and follow along with the install wizard.

+## Installation on Emulator
+Before installing the application, download the APK file onto your computer from the latest release by clicking the link listed in the Preface section.

-Installing the application on an Android Emulator:
+Installing the Application on an Android Emulator:
 1. Launch the Android emulator and go to the Home Screen.
-2. The APK file you downloaded earlier should be located in your downloads folder on your computer.
+2. The APK file you downloaded should be located in your downloads folder on your computer.
 3. Drag the file and drop it directly into the emulator window.